 - Whether you received unnecessary medical treatment

-The insurance company will also take into account whether you have an attorney who is prepared to go to trial.
+The insurance company will also consider whether you have an attorney prepared to go to trial.
 Litigation is time-consuming, risky, and expensive for insurance companies.
-It is usually in their best interests to reach a full settlement rather than letting a jury decide.
+Therefore, reaching a full settlement is usually in their best interests rather than letting a jury decide.

 What to Expect in the Personal Injury Claims Process

 The claims process can seem complex.
-But our lawyers handle all the details of your case from start to finish.
+But our Durham personal injury lawyers handle all the details of your case from start to finish.
 Here’s what you can expect: